-- 9.49 EV2: 2g) Limited infill development may be acceptable in the Countryside, provided it preserves the character of the Countryside.
-Regard should be made to the scale and character of the area when assessing development. - 9.50 The Council defines limited infill development as the completion of an otherwise substantially built up frontage by the filling of a small gap normally capable of taking one or two dwellings only.
-A substantial built up frontage is defined as an otherwise continuous and largely uninterrupted built frontage of several dwellings visible within the street scene. - 9.51 Not all small gaps are appropriate for infilling, for example where it would consolidate groups of buildings which are isolated from the main body of the village, or if it would consolidate a ribbon of development extending into the open countryside. - 9.52 The above principles may also apply to other purposes providing this would be in keeping with the character of the area and would not adversely affect residential amenity.
+- 8.56 EV2: 2g) Limited infill development may be acceptable in the Countryside, provided it preserves the character of the Countryside.
+Regard should be made to the scale and character of the area when assessing development. - 8.57 The Council defines limited infill development as the completion of an otherwise substantially built up frontage by the filling of a small gap normally capable of taking one or two dwellings only.
+A substantial built up frontage is defined as an otherwise continuous and largely uninterrupted built frontage of several dwellings visible within the street scene. - 8.58 Not all small gaps are appropriate for infilling, for example where it would result in new development in an unsustainable location.
+Any proposal for infill development will need to have particular regard to Policy S1: Sustainable Development Principles and Policy SD1: Good Design Considerations for Development. - 8.59 The above principles may also apply to other purposes providing this would be in keeping with the character of the area and would not adversely affect residential amenity.

-Re-use of Buildings in the Green Belt and Countryside

-Policy EV3: Re-use of Buildings in the Green Belt and Countryside
+EV3: Re-use of Buildings in the Green Belt and Countryside

-Strategic Objectives

-NPPF

-- 1. The re-use of buildings in the Green Belt and Countryside will be supported where: - a) The buildings are in keeping with its surroundings by reason of its form, bulk and general design - b) The buildings are of a permanent and substantial construction, are structurally sound and is capable of re-use without major alterations, adaptations or reconstruction, other than limited extension - c) The conversion works would not be detrimental to the character of the building itself - d) There is no materially greater impact than the present use on the openness and character of the Green Belt and Countryside.
-Within the Green Belt such proposals must not conflict with the purposes of including land in it
+Policy EV3: Re-use of Buildings in the Green Belt and Countryside Strategic Objectives SO7, SO14, SO15, SO17, SO18, SO19, SO20 1.
+The re-use of buildings in the Green Belt and Countryside will be supported where: a) The buildings are in keeping with its surroundings by reason of its form, bulk and general design b) The buildings are of a permanent and substantial construction, are structurally sound and is capable of re-use without major alterations, adaptations or reconstruction, other than limited extension

-- e) The proposed use would not result in an unacceptable proliferation of replacement farm buildings or inappropriate outside storage of any materials, machinery and/or vehicles - f) The proposed re-use is not a building which has been built for agricultural or equine use within the last 10 years - g) In the case of a building of historic or architectural value, the proposed scheme will preserve and enhance the building. - 2.
+- c) The conversion works would not be detrimental to the character of the building itself - d) There is no materially greater impact than the present use on the openness and character of the Green Belt and Countryside.
+Within the Green Belt such proposals must not conflict with the purposes of including land in it - e) The proposed use would not result in an unacceptable proliferation of replacement farm buildings or inappropriate outside storage of any materials, machinery and/or vehicles - f) The proposed re-use is not a building which has been built for agricultural or equine use within the last 10 years - g) In the case of a building of historic or architectural value, the proposed scheme will preserve and enhance the building. - 2.
 Where the re-use of buildings in the Green Belt and Countryside is for employment uses, the business should be of a scale and type that is appropriate and consistent with the specific location, providing jobs and/or services to the local community. - 3.
 Where the re-use or adaptation of buildings in the Green Belt and Countryside is for residential purposes, the creation of a residential curtilage should not adversely affect the openness, character, or visual amenity of the area. - 4.
 Proposals that support employment, recreational and tourism uses will be treated favourably by the Council.